 The authors of ‘I don’t have enough faith to be an atheist‘ rightfully declare that it’s not a lack of evidence, it’s your will that keeps you from believing.

-I’m glad I found at least one ANR refuser who admits this.
+I’m glad I found at least one ANR refuser courageous and honest enough to admit this.